hb9kns/NEMO/NEMO/static/howtos/users.md

   allowing to send e-mail for all tools you are responsible for
 - Tool qualifications,
   allowing to (dis)qualify users to/from tools you are responsible for
+- Tool event reports,
+  allowing to display tool reservation or usage for all tools where the user is primary responsible

 *Please keep in mind all activity is logged by the system; if in doubt, ask* the [NEMO responsible][nemoresp] before doing anything you don't understand.